mariakna/MQ-eResearchTraining-GLMMs/README.md

 # eResearchTraning: Data analysis using (generalised) linear mixed effects models in R
-Short webinar on how to fit (G)LME models in R (part of eResearch Training at MQ, Feb 18, 2021)
+Short webinar on how to fit (G)LMM models in R (part of eResearch Training at MQ, Feb 18, 2021)

 ## Abstract